-It is also known as Orthostatic Hypotension.
+It is also known as Orthostatic Hypotension or Neurogenic Orthostatic Hypotension.
 There are several causes of postural hypotension, which can require different treatment.
 Postural hypotension is a common problem in people with autonomic disorders such as Multiple System Atrophy (MSA).
+A drop of 20 millimetres of mercury (mm Hg) in the top number (systolic blood pressure) within 2 to 5 minutes of standing is a sign of orthostatic hypotension.
+A drop of 10 mm Hg in the bottom number (diastolic blood pressure) within 2 to 5 minutes of standing also indicates orthostatic hypotension.

 Blood pressure is regulated by nerves and hormones which direct the flow and amount of blood circulating in the body.
 A supply of blood to organs like the brain and heart is vital at all times.
 Extra blood flow is needed for everyday activities such as digesting food and walking.
 This is a complex system that works automatically, without conscious thought, under the control of the autonomic nerves.
+If the drop is lower than this, symptoms would be managed with non-pharmaceutical measures.
+If it is 30 mmHg or more, medications such as cortico-steroids are likely to be prescribed.